multiformats/js-multistream-select/README.md

 ### Browser: `<script>` Tag

-Loading this module through a script tag will make the `Multistream` obj available in the global namespace.
+Loading this module through a script tag will make the `MultistreamSelect` obj available in the global namespace.

 ```html